Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 * Custom RSA mechanisms.
 We've decided that this is acceptable.
 * PKCS5 and PKCS12 mechanisms except as exposed by the pk module.
 We've decided that this is acceptable.
 * HMAC\_DRBG in itself (i.e. outside of deterministic ECDSA and for the PSA Crypto RNG instance).
 We intend to restore this functionality through a PSA API, but the API isn't designed yet, so this will happen after 1.0 and not with the existing API.

+`drivers/builtin/include/mbedtls/build_info.h` is a special case that exists only as a transition for the sake of our source files contains `#include <mbedtls/build_info.h>` and that must be buildable against either TF-PSA-Crypto or Mbed TLS.
+It should be removed: https://github.com/Mbed-TLS/mbedtls/issues/9862 .

 #### Headers that will become private eventually